 So we will cheat.
 I will illustrate chaotic behaviour with an example that has nothing to do with music or vibration, but one that has a three-dimensional phase space so that we can plot pictures and visualise at least part of what is going on.
 Three dimensions is sufficient for more complicated behaviour to be possible, compared to what can happen when confined to a plane.
 Trajectories can intertwine, or be tied in three-dimensional knots.
 In fact, that’s just the start of it: the intertwining can become almost unbelievably complicated.

 The example we will look at relates to something called the Lorenz equations.
 Edward Lorenz was a meteorologist interested in the dynamics of the Earth’s atmosphere.
 Way back in the 1960s, he formulated a very simple mathematical model of atmospheric convection.
 Computers were in their infancy back then, but he conducted computational studies based on his model, aided by his colleague Ellen Fetter.
 What they discovered in those studies laid the foundations for modern chaos theory.
-The equations seem quite innocuous (you can see them in the next link), but they predict behaviour that is complicated beyond what anyone was expecting at the time.
+The equations seem quite innocuous (you can see them in the next link), but for some values of the parameters appearing in the equations they predict behaviour that is complicated beyond what anyone was expecting at the time.
 Their results have spawned a whole academic industry: hundreds of research papers and at least one book have been written about the Lorenz system.

 We can get an inkling of this complexity from a computed example.
 Figure 1 shows the first part of a particular trajectory.
 The starting point is the obvious “loose end”, low down in the plot.
 This trajectory curves around, then seems to fall into a plane, where it circulates round and round, spiralling slowly outwards.
 Nothing obviously “chaotic” here, surely?